CorrelAid/correlaid-machine-learning-spring-school/README.md

 ## Task

-The problem we want to solve is to classify a mushroom either as eatable or poisonous.
+The problem we want to solve is to classify a trees in Roosevelt National Forest.

 ## Setup